eldridgea/blog/content/post/freeipa-and-raspbian.md

-+++
+---
-author = "Eldridge Alexander"
+author: "Eldridge Alexander"
-date = 2017-08-10T01:58:41Z
+date: 2017-08-10T01:58:41Z
-description = "I use FreeIPA heavily to manage my lab at home however their client wasn't available on Raspbian, so I documented the stpes it took to get it working on my Pi." draft = false hero = "/img/RaspberryPi.jpg" slug = "freeipa-and-raspbian" title = "FreeIPA and Raspbian"
+excerpt: "I use FreeIPA heavily to manage my lab at home however their client wasn't available on Raspbian, so I documented the stpes it took to get it working on my Pi."

-+++
+draft: false
+hero: "/img/RaspberryPi.jpg"
+slug: "freeipa-and-raspbian"
+title: "FreeIPA and Raspbian"

+authors:
+  - Eldridge Alexander
+---

 I've gotten used to having `freeipa-client` available in `dnf` or `apt` repos, so I've rarely setup clients manually.
 However, I did today in [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) on my Raspberry Pi.
 I wanted to document it here mainly for my own memory.
 It was extremely straightforward but there were a couple tweaks needed.
 (In this doc "example.com" replaces my domain).